pottendo/pottendo-Pi1541/README.md

 Updates of Pi1541 kernel images require the correct filename, which must match the Pi model and the line `kernel=...` in `config.txt`.
 Once the filename is correct, files are overridden on the SDCard, no backup is made!
 <br />

 The codebase is the publically available Pi1541 code, V1.24 (as of Jan.
-2024) with some improvements:
+2024) + patched to 1.25 (as of July 2025) with some improvements:

 - LED/Buzzer work again as in 1.23
 - some bugfixes to avoid crash (missing initializer)